Accenture/mercury-composable/guides/CHAPTER-1.md

 Since Event Script (Orchestration by configuration) is an enterprise extension, the package "com.accenture" is required.

-> You should replace "your.package.name" with the real package name that you use in your application.
+> You should replace "your.package.name" with the real package name(s) that you use in your application.
   Usually this is your organization software ID or "namespace".
+  "web.component.scan" is a comma separated list of package names.

 ## Deploy your application